Azure-Samples/streaming-at-scale/eventhubskafka-functions-cosmosdb/README.md

   - algattik@microsoft.com
 ---

-# Streaming at Scale with Azure Event Hubs with Kafka, Functions and Cosmos DB
+# Streaming at Scale with Azure Event Hubs with Kafka producer, Functions with Kafka trigger and Cosmos DB

 This sample uses Cosmos DB as database to store JSON data